Kellie Lodge

 Kellie Lodge is a building in Pittenweem, Fife, Scotland.
 Located at 23 High Street, it is Category A listed.

 Some of the three-storey building dates to 1590, but it was largely rebuilt and restored between 1969 and 1971.

 An L-plan town house, it is harled with its margins pantiled.
-It has swept dormer heads and crowsteps, It has a front ashlar stair Anstruther tower (older than the lodge to which it is attached) and a turret stair.
+It has swept dormer heads and crowsteps, a front ashlar stair Anstruther tower (older than the lodge to which it is attached) and a turret stair.
 The rest of the frontage is in a small forecourt.

 The lodge was formerly the residence of the Earls of Kellie.